allensam88/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is basically the browser page that can be manipulated dynamically using JavaScript.
+There are object nodes on the DOM tree which can be changed based on user interaction.
+However, the DOM is not HTML, CSS, nor JavaScript, but just an interface platform in which these items can be displayed.
+When JavaScript is used to manipulate an object on the DOM, it is only stored in memory when the browser is open.
+If the page is refreshed or closed, then the dynamic operations from JavaScript will be reset to the initial html & css code.

 2. What is an event?

+An event is a user action that occurs as the user interacts dynamically with the page.
+Some examples include clicking on an object, typing in an input or form field, trying to copy/paste objects onto the clipboard, scrolling or resizing the browser window, etc…

 3. What is an event listener?

+An event listener is the JavaScript method used to ‘listen’ for a specific event action that takes place on a specific object.
+Clicking on a button for example will trigger the event listener to take some desired action and return a function operation.

 4. Why would we convert a NodeList into an Array?

+Using the querySelectorAll will produce an array-like object called a node list (unlike the getElementsByClassName which produces an HTML collection, which has no array-like properties, except .length).
+With a NodeList, the ‘.forEach’ method can be used with this data, but no other array methods.
+By using ‘.from’, we can transform the data into an array and access all of the other array methods such as ‘.map’, ‘.reduce’, ‘.filter’, etc.

 5. What is a component?

+A component is a smaller piece of a larger assembly.
+In JavaScript, smaller elements or operations can be broken down into components to make the code D.R.Y. and more efficient.
+Many operations can be created or duplicated utilizing the same component operation routine.

 ### Git Set up